 With air conditioner replacement, expect to pay somewhere in the thousands of dollars, from a few thousand to around $10,000.
 Yes, this is a wide range – the best way to know the cost of air conditioner installation for your home is to request a free estimate from Thomas & Galbraith!

 Types of Central Air Conditioning Systems

-Unlike a central A/C system, a heat pump heats and cools a home.
-A heat pump works as an air conditioner in the summer and as a reverse air conditioner in the winter.
-It looks like a central air conditioning unit in appearance and size.
+Unlike an air conditioner, a heat pump heats and cools a home.
+A heat pump works as an air conditioner during cooling season, and a heating system in the winter.
+It has indoor and outdoor components that look similar to an air conditioner.

-Because of how they work, ductless units are also exceedingly energy-efficient.
-An average home may lose 25% of its energy through ductwork.
-When you remove the ducts, you end up with a more efficient system.
+Because of how they work, ductless units are also exceedingly energy efficient.
+Duct leaks cost the average homeowner up to 30 percent in energy losses – when you remove the ducts, you end up with a more efficient system.
 Instead of shutting off entirely like a traditional HVAC compressor does, ductless models have inverter-driven compressors, which speed up and slow down based on the needs of the system in your home.

 Geothermal Heat Pumps